subquery/documentation/docs/quickstart/quickstart-avalanche.md

 }
 ```

+It’s almost done and you are just one step away from creating your first SubQuery Avalanche project.
+So, let’s find out what you need to do to publish your project.

-### Publish your SubQuery Project
+## 2.3 Publish Your SubQuery Project

-SubQuery provides a free managed service when you can deploy your new project to.
+SubQuery provides a free managed service where you can deploy your new project.
 You can deploy it to [SubQuery Projects](https://project.subquery.network) and query it using our [Explorer](https://explorer.subquery.network).

+Read the guide to [publish your new project to SubQuery Projects](../run_publish/publish.md).

+**Important: You must deploy it via IPFS**.

-[Read the guide to publish your new project to SubQuery Projects](../run_publish/publish.md), **Note that you must deploy via IPFS**.
+If you get stuck in the process, read this complete guide on how to [publish your new project to SubQuery Projects](../run_publish/publish.md).

-## Next Steps

-Congratulations, you now have a locally running SubQuery project that accepts GraphQL API requests for transfers data from bLuna.
+**Congratulations!
+You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data from _bLuna_.**

+# What’s Next?

+You have done a great job so far.
+Now that you have a clear understanding of how to build a basic SubQuery project, what should be your next step?
+Let us guide you through your following journey.

-Now that you've had an insight into how to build a basic SubQuery project, the question is where to from here?
-If you are feeling confident, you can jump into learning more about the three key files.
-The manifest file, the GraphQL schema, and the mappings file under the [Build section of these docs](../build/introduction.md).
+Since you have finished publishing your first project and if you feel confident, then jump to [Build section of these docs](../build/introduction.md) and learn more about the three key files: **the manifest file, the GraphQL schema, and the mappings file.**

+If you are looking for practising with more real examples and diving deeper, then head to the  [Academy section](../academy/academy.md).
+You will get access to readily available and open-source projects.

-Otherwise, continue to our [Academy section](../academy/academy.md) where have more in depth workshops, tutorials, and example projects.
-There we'll look at more advanced modifications, and we'll take a deeper dive at running SubQuery projects by running readily available and open source projects.
+Get ready to find in-depth workshops, tutorials, and example projects, work on advanced modifications, and become a master at running SubQuery projects.

-Finally, if you're looking for more ways to run and publish your project, our [Run & Publish section](../run_publish/run.md) provides detailed informatation about all the ways to run your SubQuery project and other advanced GraphQL aggregation and subscription features.
+In the end, if you want to explore more ways to run and publish your project, refer to [Run & Publish section](../run_publish/run.md).
+Get complete information about all the ways to run your SubQuery project, along with advanced GraphQL aggregation and subscription features.